sjbennett123/gloryforthefist/content/rules/_index.md

 NERO is dedicated to the legendary days of high fantasy, while running a fun (and above all safe) game.
 We have fierce warriors, crafty scouts, powerful mages, loyal knights, and benevolent healers.
 There are smelly goblins, blood-chilling specters, evil necromancers, and villainous spies to fight, and your very own legends to create.

 ## How NERO Works

-In NERO, a cast of non-player characters (NPCs) are used to set the tone and provide background for the player characters (PCs).
-They may serve important town functions (such as Guild leaders or high plot and action.
+In NERO, a cast of non-player characters (NPCs) is used to set the tone and provide background for the player characters (PCs).
+They may serve important town functions, such as guild leaders, or drive high-level plot and action.
 Much of what happens at an event, however, is completely decided by the players.

 NERO uses padded weapons to simulate actual combat, and a magic system that uses packets made of fabric and bird seed to represent the hurling of spells.
 Mock (and sometimes real) armor and other costumes are used to enhance the atmosphere.

 There are many types of NERO events.
 The most common are day events, weekend events, and long events.
 Each type of event runs non-stop from start to completion.
 Day events start and end on the same day and may last for 8 or more hours.
 A day event is usually composed of a single scenario (module) and may be very linear in nature.
 Weekend events run from Friday night to Sunday morning/afternoon.
 Long events are any event that runs longer than a weekend event.
 The most common long event lasts for 4 days (Friday to Monday), but it is not unheard of for a long event to last for 9 or more consecutive days.
 Weekend and long events are composed of collections of modules with multiple plot-lines and bring to life a medieval town with all its inhabitants and intrigues.
 There is nothing to compare with the feeling of playing for 24 hours a day along with possibly hundreds of other players, each with their own desires, fears, and aspirations.